SpaceOdyssey/cia/README.md

 [bnlearn](https://www.bnlearn.com/) which allows for a range of scoring assumptions and priors for pairwise edge probabilities.
-There is also more exposure of the sampling procedure itself, whereby the algorithm can return both partitions and DAGs while providing acceptance rates per proposal to understand how well we are sampling in the partition space.
+There is also more exposure of the sampling procedure itself, whereby the algorithm can return both partitions and DAGs while providing convergence diagnostics to understand how well we are sampling in both partition and DAG space.

 We provide a simple [example](https://spaceodyssey.github.io/cia/articles/three_node_example.html)